Division of Continuing and Extended Education

 n.pratt@csuohio.edu

-The program kicks off with a six-week FOUNDATION-level course designed to prepare you for the INCOSE ASEP certification exam.
-This globally recognized credential boosts your credibility and opens doors in the fast-growing fields of microgrids and systems engineering.
+CSU’s new Microcredential in Microgrid Systems begins with a six-week FOUNDATION-level course, designed to prepare you for the INCOSE ASEP certification exam—a globally recognized credential that strengthens your professional credibility and opens doors in systems engineering and the fast-evolving energy sector.

 Registration is now open for Microgrids Certificate 1: Foundations